 Innovative Financing/Public-Private Partnerships ("P3")

-Generally led by attorneys from our Corporate Department, P3 matters also often involve attorneys focusing on tax, public finance, government affairs, litigation, real estate, employment, collective bargaining, healthcare, construction, and environmental law, based on the given matter.
+Generally led by attorneys from our Corporate Group, P3 matters also often involve attorneys focusing on tax, public finance, government affairs, litigation, real estate, employment, collective bargaining, healthcare, construction, and environmental law, based on the given matter.
 We advise both governmental entities and private enterprises of all types, addressing sophisticated contracts and transactional arrangements in the private and governmental sectors involving complex issues, substantial federal and state regulation, and significant dollars.
 We have earned a high-profile reputation and trust across our core Mid-Atlantic practice region and have naturally become a go-to adviser on P3 transactions of all types.

 Our substantial work in the area of public-private partnerships has included numerous projects in the following areas, among many others: transportation, including rail, waterways, and bridges; environmental/wetlands use, open space, and farmland preservation; state lease financing (commercial real estate); public finance; power/renewable energy finance; derivative securities transactions; racetracks, sports, and entertainment; state supported educational facilities, healthcare facilities, and housing financing; state secondary education; utilities/water; tax advantaged leveraged leasing; and privatizations.